indigo-dc/orchent/gitbook/user.md

 $ orchent help
 usage: orchent --url=URL [<flags>] <command> [<args> ...]

 The orchestrator client.
-Please store your access token in the 'ORCHENT_TOKEN' environment variable: 'export ORCHENT_TOKEN=<your access token>'
+Please store your access token in the 'ORCHENT_TOKEN' environment
+variable: 'export ORCHENT_TOKEN=<your access token>'.
+If you need to specify the file containing the trusted root CAs use the 'ORCHENT_CAFILE' environment variable:
+'export ORCHENT_CAFILE=<path to file containing trusted CAs>'.

 Flags:
       --help     Show context-sensitive help (also try --help-long and --help-man).